RoleModel/turbo-confirm/README.md

 RoleModelConfirm.init()
 ```

-And then excersize it via button / link in an erb/slim template:
+And then exercise it via button / link in an erb/slim template:

 ```RUBY
   = button_to 'Delete ToDo', todo_path(todo),